react-knowledgeable/notes/content/event-flow.md

 - encourage people to sign up to talks (#learnInPublic) and tell them how (create issue under label "talk" and reference next month's cfp issue)
 - good night

+### Slides

+Our meetup pages can be played as slides, see [here](https://github.com/react-knowledgeable/rk-community-site#-talk-slides) for instructions and create issue in [community site repo](https://github.com/react-knowledgeable/rk-community-site) for feature request.

 ### During the event

 - twitter live posting